 On September 19, 2018, we entered into an Exclusive Patent License Agreement with MIT to a patent family directed to combination therapies including an antiandrogen or androgen antagonist and a polo-like kinase inhibitor (such as onvansertib) for the treatment of cancer.
-The license agreement covers the rights to develop combination therapies and identified predictive clinical biomarkers across cancer types, expanding potential indications for onvansertib.
-Under the agreement, we have exclusive rights to develop, make, use, and sell combination therapies that include an anti-androgen or androgen antagonist and a PLK inhibitor for the treatment of cancer.
-The exclusive license agreement is part of our strategy to explore the efficacy of onvansertib in combination with antiandrogen drugs in cancers including prostate, breast, pancreatic, lung and gastrointestinal.
+The license agreement as amended covers the rights to develop combination therapies and identified predictive clinical biomarkers across cancer types, expanding potential indications for onvansertib.
+Under the agreement, we have exclusive rights to develop, make, use, and sell combination therapies that include a PLK inhibitor in combination with an anti-androgen or androgen antagonist, or in combination with a microtubule polymerization inhibitor, for the treatment of cancer.
+The exclusive license agreement is part of our strategy to explore the efficacy of onvansertib in combination with anti-androgen drugs in cancers including prostate, breast, pancreatic, lung and gastrointestinal.

 The licensed MIT patent family includes U.S. Patent Nos.
 9,566,280, 10,155,006, and 10,772,898, which will expire in 2035, with patent term extension up to 2040.
 U.S. Patent No. 9,566,280 encompasses using abiraterone in combination with onvansertib to treat cancer.
 U.S. Patent Nos.
-10,155,006 and 10,772,898 broaden previously issued U.S. Patent No. 9,566,280, by expanding the use of onvansertib to encompass combination therapies with any anti-androgen and androgen antagonist drug, such as Zytiga[®], Xtandi[®] and Erleada[®] for the treatment of metastatic and non-metastatic castrate-resistant prostate cancer.
+10,155,006 and 10,772,898 broaden earlier issued U.S. Patent No. 9,566,280, by expanding the use of onvansertib to encompass combination therapies with any anti-androgen and androgen antagonist drug, such as Zytiga®, Xtandi® and Erleada® for the treatment of metastatic and non-metastatic castrateresistant prostate cancer.

-Our owned intellectual property includes eighteen patent families related to onvansertib.
-These families include patent applications directed to treating cancer using PLK1 inhibitors and determining efficacy of the treatment, treating benign prostatic hyperplasia using onvansertib, treating prostate cancer using PLK1 inhibitors, determining or predicting efficacies or responsiveness of PLK1 inhibitor treatments based on biomarkers, and treating cancers with combination therapies of PLK1 inhibitors (including combination therapies of PLK1 inhibitors with B-cell lymphoma 2 inhibitors or poly ADP ribose polymerase inhibitors).
-Any patents issued in these families will expire between 2039 and 2043.
-One of the patent families includes patent applications directed to selecting and treating cancers with combination therapies of PLK1 inhibitors.
+Our owned intellectual property includes twenty patent families related to onvansertib.
+These families include patent applications directed to treating cancer using PLK1 inhibitors and determining efficacy of the treatment, treating benign prostatic hyperplasia using onvansertib, treating prostate cancer using PLK1 inhibitors, determining or predicting efficacies or responsiveness of PLK1 inhibitor treatments based on biomarkers, and treating cancers with combination therapies of PLK1 inhibitors (including combination therapies of PLK1 inhibitors with B-cell lymphoma 2 inhibitors, poly ADP ribose polymerase inhibitors, fibroblast growth factor receptor inhibitors, lysine-specific demethylase 1 inhibitors, or irinotecan).
+Any patents issued in these families will expire between 2039 and 2044.
+One of the patent families includes a patent application directed to selecting and treating cancers with combination therapies of PLK1 inhibitors.
 MIT and we co-own this family.
 On November 17, 2021, we amended the Exclusive Patent License Agreement with MIT to include this patent family.